Blog

 3. Review Revenue and Expense Classifications

 Make sure revenues and expenses are properly classified according to your chart of accounts.
-For Not-For-Profits, this includes distinguishing between restricted and unrestricted funds and separating program, management, and fundraising expenses.
+For not-for-profits, this includes distinguishing between restricted and unrestricted funds and separating program, management, and fundraising expenses.

 4. Prepare Supporting Documentation